Thank you for subscribing

 How to install an OBD lock

 In general, OBD port locks are easy to install yourself.
 OBD port locks are cheap and readily available from auto shops and vehicle anti-theft websites.
+You can also ask your mechanic for advice.

 You will need an OBD lock kit, a screwdriver, and possibly a socket set, depending on your vehicle model.
 Follow this step-by-step guide to ensure a successful installation: